sheilawangcx/A-Byte-of-Python/README.md

 # A-Byte-of-Python

-My notes from the book "A Byte of Python".
+My notes of the book "A Byte of Python".